- Fully legal

 Once you have registered with Leafwell and been approved by one of our medical marijuana doctors online, apply to the state medical marijuana program.
 Receive your MMJ card and start shopping for your medical cannabis from a licensed dispensary.

 Montana has legalized both medical marijuana and adult use of cannabis.

 Measure I 148, the Montana Medical Marijuana Act or the Montana Medical Marijuana Allowance Initiative.

-Senate Bill 423, passed by the 2011 Legislature, repeals I-148 and enacts a new medical marijuana program, which includes: permitting patients to grow marijuana or designate a provider; limiting each marijuana provider to three patients; prohibiting marijuana providers from accepting anything of value in exchange for services or products; granting local governments authority to regulate marijuana providers; establishing specific standards for demonstrating chronic pain; and reviewing the practices of doctors who certify marijuana use for 25 or more patients in a 12-month period.
+Senate Bill 423, passed by the 2011 Legislature, repeals I-148 and enacts a new medical marijuana program, which includes: permitting patients to grow marijuana or designate a provider; limiting each marijuana provider to three patients; prohibiting marijuana providers from accepting anything of value in exchange for services or products; granting local governments authority to regulate marijuana providers; establishing specific standards for demonstrating chronic pain; and reviewing the practices of doctors who certify marijuana use for 25 or more patients in 12 months.

 The Montana law lists the following medical conditions as qualifiers for a medical cannabis card:

 With Leafwell, you can get your Montana Medical Marijuana Card in 4 simple steps:

 Montana does not have a caregiver program per se, as it was replaced by the Provider/Marijuana Infused Products Provider (MIPP) program.
 This means that, when it comes to Montana’s medical marijuana program, someone who might be the child’s caregiver (e.g., the parent or legal guardian) would be known as a “provider.”
 You can find the Montana Provider Application form here.
 Physicians also need to fill out a physician statement for minors if they certify someone under 18 years old.
 Those with criminal convictions may not be eligible for Montana’s Provider Program.